Childhood Blindness Prevention Program

 To safeguard the critical faculty of sight in children, Indus Motor Company set up Eye-camps in its several surrounding villages, in association with Mother & Child Care Clinics, a leading NGO in the field.
 The outreach teams provided free screening, spectacles, and necessary basic eye treatment to the young residents of Razzaqabad, Abdullah Goth & Yousuf Goth.

 According to WHO, there are 1.4 million blind children affected worldwide, mostly in the developing world.
 However, more than half a million of these blindness cases can be avoided by treating diseases and correcting abnormalities at birth.
-Only a few thousand rupees can fund a sight-restoring surgery for a person who would otherwise experience a life filled with missed opportunities.
+Only a few thousand rupees can fund a sight-restoring surgery for a child who would otherwise experience a life filled with missed opportunities.

 Eliminating preventable blindness in the IMC ‘s vicinity is a major social investment as it can reinstate patient’s self-esteem by restoring their eyesight, and enable as many as 65 years of productive life for each child.